 Have you had your kids or grandkids come to the house and someone whispers, “Do you have any tampons or pads grandma?”
 Yep, I sure do in the cupboard.
 I’m a preparedness chick, remember?

 Now, today, let’s talk about the tampons and the pads, please stock a few boxes or packages just in case a visitor needs some, whether you no longer need them or not.
 Thank goodness, I’m past that period of time in my life.
 Hallelujah!

-What if we are unable to go to the store after a disaster and you are totally out of the tampons or pads?
+What if we are unable to go to the store after a disaster and you are totally out of tampons or pads?
 Now what?
-Oh yeah, we could roll up a washcloth and put in our panties if we had too.
+Oh yeah, we could roll up a washcloth and put it in our panties if we had to.
 You may need a small bucket to store them until you wash them.

 After a grid down we could wash them by hand, we may have to wash cloth diapers, so it’s better to be prepared BEFORE we need them and we can’t purchase them.